 ingredients, nutrition, and neuroscience to create sensations that are novel without being artificial.
 Science liberates me, allows me to break away from constraining recipes and unnecessary structures.
 With a focus on seafood and vegetarian food, my cooking strikes a perfect balance between the local and the global, between nutrition and deliciousness.
 Enjoy and see for yourself.

 Summary of Experiences

-I have worked in the R&D kitchen of 2-star Michelin restaurant Alchemist in Copenhagen, as a private chef for 5 years and counting for parties of 6-200, gastronomy researcher at Fundacion Alicia (three-star Michelin Chef Ferran Adria, the most influential chef of the last decades), gastronomy researcher at the world leading gastronomic institute Basque Culinary Center, executive chef and head concept developer at Tiny’s giant sandwich shop in NYC (NYtimes “best veggie burgers,” Serious Eats “maximum flavor in every bite”), sous-chef at Abbekas Hamnkrog, prep-cook at Marcus Samuelsson’s Red Rooster Harlem.
+I have worked in the R&D kitchen of 2-star Michelin restaurant Alchemist in Copenhagen, as a private chef for 5 years and counting for parties of 6-200, gastronomy researcher at Fundacion Alicia (founded by three-star Michelin Chef Ferran Adria, the most influential chef of the last decades), gastronomy researcher at the world leading gastronomic institute Basque Culinary Center, executive chef and head concept developer at Tiny’s giant sandwich shop in NYC (NYtimes “best veggie burgers,” Serious Eats “maximum flavor in every bite”), sous-chef at Abbekas Hamnkrog.
+Finally, I have worked in the R&D kitchen of the

 “I got to know Vayu as a person incredibly passionate about food; a person who always asks important and curious questions about his work and who will take the extra step to find the answer in the kitchen, laboratory, and beyond” Pere Castells, former El Bulli food scientist and head of Alicia research department, now head of BulliPedia, Spain.